SAP/ui5-tooling/docs/pages/Troubleshooting.md

 ### Changing UI5 Tooling's Data directory

 UI5 Tooling's data directory is by default at `~/.ui5`.
+It's the place where the framework artefacts are stored.
-In some cases and environments this is not a convenient place and the user needs to provide a better location.
-This location is provided via the `UI5_DATA_DIR` environment variable.
+In some cases and environments this is not a convenient location and the user needs to provide a better one.
+The path to it is provided via the `UI5_DATA_DIR` environment variable.

 Example: